South Australian Railways steel carriage stock

-Between 1936 and 1942, South Australian Railways built 36 steel carriages at its Islington Railway Workshops.
-All were painted cream and green being repainted maroon and silver in the 1960s.
-Aside from a few written off after accidents, all passed to Australian National in March 1978.
+Between 1936 and 1942, the South Australian Railways built 36 steel passenger cars at its Islington Railway Workshops for its country services.
+All were painted cream and green; they were repainted maroon and silver in the 1960s.
+Aside from a few written off after accidents, all passed to the Australian National Railways Commission in March 1978.

 In the early 1980s, 14 were sold to SteamAge to operate charther services out of Melbourne.
-In 1987, these were sold to Australian Vintage Travel and converted to standard gauge for use on the Southern Cross Express luxury train in New South Wales.
-After this ceased, the carriages were sold to Northern Rivers Railroad for use on its Ritz Rail tourist train on the Murwillumbah line.
-They were stored at Junee Locomotive Depot before moving to Casino in October 1996.
+In 1987, they were sold to Australian Vintage Travel and converted from broad gauge to standard gauge for use on the Southern Cross Express luxury train in New South Wales.
+After that operation ceased, the cars were sold to Northern Rivers Railroad.
+From 1996, that company operated them from Casino, Queensland, on its Ritz Rail tourist train on the Murwillumbah line.

-A few remained in service when Australian National's passenger operations were sold to Great Southern Rail in November 1997.
-Four were passed to West Coast Railway in 1994.
-Others were sold to SteamRanger.
+A few remained in service when Australian National's passenger operations were sold to Great Southern Rail in 1997.
+Four were passed to the West Coast Railway in 1994.
+Others were sold to SteamRanger in South Australia.
 Today many are owned by Steamrail Victoria.

-Some sources list the twenty-three 800, 850 and 860 class carriages as part of this fleet, but those are covered on the suburban trailers page.

 History

-During the 1930s, the South Australian Railways were undergoing a massive quality increase under Commissioner Webb.
+During the 1920s and early 1930s, the South Australian Railways were revolutionised under Commissioner Webb.
 After addressing the serious deficiencies in locomotives and freight rolling stock, Webb turned his attention to the quality of passenger accommodation on longer runs around the state.
-To address these failings, a new fleet of steel passenger carriages were constructed at Islington Railway Workshops, with the first entering service in 1936.
+To address these failings, a new fleet of steel passenger carriages was constructed at Islington Workshops to enter service in 1936.